maulananais/ULSPEED/README.md

 **ULSPEED** is designed with simplicity and style in mind.
 Whether you're just curious about your internet speed or need to troubleshoot a connection, ULSPEED gives you the information you need with a touch of flair.

 ```

-### Tips:
-- Replace `"https://your-logo-link-here"` with a link to a relevant logo image, or you can remove that section if you don't have an image.
-- You might want to customize the example output to match the typical results in your area.